 When Burgundy refused to surrender Warbeck, Henry severed all trade links with Flanders illustrating that securing the Tudor dynasty was put above the economy and all other considerations.

-Report was made to the king regarding Stanley's comments about the pretender.
+A report was made to the king regarding Stanley's comments about the pretender.
 When it was pointed out to the king that it was Sir William Stanley's timely intervention that had saved his life at Bosworth, he replied that he had also delayed long enough for him to have lost it.
 Stanley was executed on 16th February 1495.
 Thereafter Henry's slighted step-father stayed away from court.
-Lady Margaret Beaufort herself took a vow of chastity and ceased to co-habit with her husband.
+Lady Margaret Beaufort herself took a vow of chastity and ceased to cohabit with her husband.

-Perkin Warbeck landed in Ireland in July 1495 and besieged Waterford, when the siege was raised he sailed for Scotland where he was welcomed by James IV.
-The King of Scots formed an alliance with him, marrying Warbeck to his cousin, Lady Katherine Gordon.
-Their planned invasion of England was however, abandoned.
+Perkin Warbeck landed in Ireland in July 1495 and besieged Waterford, when the siege was raised he sailed for Scotland where he was welcomed by King James IV.
+The King of Scots allied with him, marrying Warbeck to his cousin, Lady Katherine Gordon.
+Their planned invasion of England was, however, abandoned.

 The pretender then returned to Ireland while his Scots allies conducted border raids.
-He landed in England but as Henry's army approached, Warbeck lost his nerve and fled, claiming sanctuary in Beaulieu Abbey but then had a sudden change of mind, surrendered and threw himself on the King's mercy.
-Henry was lenient with him and kept him and his wife close at hand, at court.
+He landed in England but as Henry's army approached, Warbeck, lost his nerve and fled, claiming sanctuary in Beaulieu Abbey but then had a sudden change of mind, surrendered and threw himself on the King's mercy.
+Henry was lenient with him and kept him and his wife close at hand, at court Henry VII continued.